Predator Spyware: the Hidden Phone Takeover Built for Stealth

 Predator spyware: what it is and why it matters

-Predator is tied to the Intellexa Consortium, with Cytrox widely described as the company that developed the spyware and is part of the wider Intellexa structure.
-US authorities linked the network to several corporate entities in different countries and sanctioned Intellexa-related actors in 2024 over the misuse of the tool against journalists, policy experts, and government officials.
+Predator is tied to the Intellexa Consortium, with Cytrox widely described as the company that built it.
+US authorities linked the network to corporate entities across several countries and sanctioned Intellexa-related actors in 2024 over its use against journalists, policy experts, and government officials.

 How the exploit chain works in real life

-One of the clearest public examples came in Egypt.
-Google TAG and Citizen Lab found an iPhone exploit chain linked to Intellexa in 2023, and Apple patched three related flaws soon after.
-Google said the chain was used to install Predator onto a phone quietly, while Citizen Lab tied similar targeting to Egyptian opposition figure Ahmed Eltantawy.
+The clearest public case came in Egypt.
+Google’s Threat Analysis Group and Citizen Lab found an iPhone exploit chain linked to Intellexa in 2023, and Apple patched three related flaws soon after.
+Google’s examples showed the chain installing Predator quietly, while Citizen Lab tied the same targeting to opposition figure Ahmed Eltantawy.

-This matters because infection is not always about careless clicking.
-Sometimes it starts with malicious links sent through messaging apps.
-In other cases, Google says Intellexa used malicious ads on third party platforms to fingerprint users and redirect selected people toward exploit servers.
-Its 2025 analysis also said Intellexa had become one of the most prolific spyware vendors abusing zero day vulnerabilities in mobile browsers.
+What makes it hard to defend against is that infection is not always about careless clicking.
+Sometimes it starts with a malicious link in a messaging app; in other cases Google says Intellexa used malicious ads on third-party platforms to fingerprint users and redirect chosen targets toward exploit servers.
+Google’s 2025 analysis also called Intellexa one of the most prolific vendors abusing zero-day vulnerabilities in mobile browsers.

 Why microphone indicators and recording indicators may not save you

-A lot of people trust the little iPhone dots.
-A green dot should mean camera use.
-An orange dot should mean microphone use.
-But Jamf’s February 2026 research showed that Predator can suppress those recording indicators after compromise, so the user may see nothing at all while the spyware is active.
+Many people trust the little iPhone dots: green for the camera, orange for the microphone.
+But Jamf’s February 2026 research showed Predator can suppress those indicators after compromise, so the user may see nothing while the spyware is active.

-Jamf says Predator uses a mechanism called HiddenDot to intercept sensor status updates before they appear on screen.
-In practical terms, that means microphone indicators and camera warnings can be hidden even while the phone stays fully operational.
-The researchers were clear about one thing, though: this was not a new iPhone bug.
-It was an analysis of what Predator can do after infection, including work around pointer authentication code defenses after compromise.
+Jamf says Predator uses a mechanism it calls HiddenDot to intercept sensor-status updates before they reach the screen, hiding microphone and camera warnings even while the phone works normally.
+The researchers were careful to note this was not a new iPhone bug.
+It was an analysis of what Predator can do after infection, including working around pointer-authentication defenses.
+The unsettling takeaway: once a phone is compromised, even the signals meant to reassure you can be manipulated.

 Key findings from attacks on civil society

 The strongest public reporting keeps pointing to the same kind of victims.
-In February 2026, Amnesty International said Angolan journalist Teixeira Cândido was targeted with Predator in 2024 through WhatsApp messages carrying infection links disguised as news content.
-Amnesty said forensic analysis confirmed at least one successful infection, which is exactly why researchers pay so much attention to infected devices in these investigations.
+In February 2026, Amnesty International said Angolan journalist Teixeira Cândido was targeted with Predator in 2024 through WhatsApp messages carrying infection links disguised as news.
+Amnesty said forensic analysis confirmed at least one successful infection.

 What to do if you think your phone is at risk

-There is no magic “scan” that proves a phone is clean from an advanced implant.
-But there are still smart first steps:
+There is no magic scan that proves a phone is clean of an advanced implant.
+But a few first steps genuinely help:

-- Do not trust strange links.
-If you get odd messages from unknown senders, especially “news,” account warnings, or one-time URLs, treat them as suspicious.
-Predator campaigns using links and redirects as delivery tools.
+- Don’t trust strange links.
+Odd messages from unknown senders, fake “news,” account warnings, one-time URLs, are exactly the delivery method Predator campaigns rely on.
+Treat them as suspicious.

-- Update everything fast.
-That means the operating system, browser, and security patches.
-Predator is strongly tied to zero day vulnerabilities, so patching quickly helps close known doors.
+- Update everything, fast.
+OS, browser, and security patches.
+Predator leans hard on zero-days, so patching quickly closes known doors.

-- Get expert help if you are at high risk.
-Journalists, activists, lawyers, executives, and political staff should not rely on guesswork.
-Advanced spyware cases need forensic review, not just a reboot and hope.
+- Get expert help if you’re high-risk.
+Journalists, activists, lawyers, executives, and political staff shouldn’t guess.
+Advanced spyware needs forensic review, not a reboot and hope.

-If you want extra reading around this topic, VeePN already has useful guides on how to spot spyware on iPhone and how to protect yourself from spyware.
+For more, VeePN has guides on how to spot spyware on iPhone and how to protect yourself from spyware.

 How VeePN helps with Predator-style risks

 - NetGuard.
-VeePN’s NetGuard helps block malicious sites, trackers, and dangerous ads.
-That matters because Predator campaigns have used malicious ads and redirect chains to push selected users toward infection pages.
+Blocks malicious sites, trackers, and dangerous ads.
+That’s directly on point here: Predator operators have used malicious ads and redirect chains to funnel selected users toward exploit pages, and blocking those domains cuts off that path.

 FAQ